huntertran/blog/source/_posts/20201017-How-to-download-Windows-10-ISO.md

 ![options](https://i.imgur.com/c0DoUeO.png)

 > Note: You can choose other options (languages, editions, architectures) as well, ONLY IF you know what these options are.
-Other wise, just choose the default options:
+Otherwise, just choose the default options:
 >
 > Language: English (United States)
 >